Skip to main content

 Should I leave food or water for the baby bird?

-No. Leaving food (like bread) or water near the baby bird runs the risk of attracting predators like raccoons, skunks, or outdoor cats.
+Leaving food (like bread) or water near the baby bird can attract predators like raccoons, skunks, or outdoor cats.
 If you want to help the birds out, stay clear of the area until the babies learn to fly, and keep pets away.
 Planting bushes with fruits on them, or flowers with large edible seed heads, can help birds that choose to nest in your area in the future.
 Remember that most birds feed their babies larval insects — not using pesticides is also a great way to help bird families!
+For more tips on creating healthy, eco-friendly spaces for birds, check out our #BackyardBiodiversity page!

 If you’ve tried to reunite the baby but the parents haven’t come back, or there’s literally nowhere safe to put it, or the baby is injured, contact a wildlife rehabilitator for advice.